zenstackhq/the-complete-guide-sample/README.md

-# The Companion Sample Project For "ZenStack: The Complete Guide"
+# The Companion Project For "ZenStack: The Complete Guide"

 This project is the companion sample for the [ZenStack: The Complete Guide](the-complete-guide) documentation.
 It demonstrates how to build a full-stack multi-tenant Todo app using ZenStack.